radiantlogic-v8/documentation-eoc/documentation/environments/environment-overview/update-an-environment.md

 ### Revert to a previous version

-To be able to revert to a previous environment update, you must have first created a backup of the environment after it was updated.
-For details on creating environment backups, see the [create a backup](../backup-and-restore/create-backup.md) guide.
+To be able to revert to a previous application update, you must have first created a backup of the environment after it was updated.
+For details on creating backups, see the [create a backup](../backup-and-restore/create-backup.md) guide.

 To revert to a previous update, follow the same steps to restore an environment backup.
 Ensure the version number of the back up matches the version number that you would like to restore the environment to.

-## Update Identity Data Management Super User Credentials
+## Update Super User Credentials

 When an environment is created where the RadiantOne Identity Data Management product is installed, the Super User credentials are defined.
 To update these credentials in Environment Operations Center,  select the environment name > Identity Data Management application from the *Environments* home screen.
 Choose the **Change Password** option from the "..." menu.